Supervisor Development Program (SDP)

 • The New One Minute Manager — Ken Blanchard & Spencer Johnson · three simple habits — clear goals, quick praise, fast redirection — a busy supervisor can use on every shift

-• The Manager's Path — Camille Fournier · a clear-eyed map of the earliest rungs of leadership — being a tech lead and first-line manager before you are ready
+• The Manager's Path — Camille Fournier · a clear-eyed map of the earliest rungs of leadership — being a lead and first-line manager before you feel ready

 • It's the Manager — Jim Clifton & Jim Harter · Gallup's evidence that the frontline manager, more than anyone, decides engagement, performance and who stays